 Should I be worried about bats in Malaysia causing a COVID-19 outbreak?
 If there are bats living near me should they be tested?

-NO. So far the SARS-CoV-2 virus (also referred to as nCoV-2019) has NOT actually been detected in bats, and it is NOT known to occur in Malaysian bats.
+NO. There is NO RISK of COVID-19 transmission from Malaysian bats.
+So far the SARS-CoV-2 virus (also referred to as nCoV-2019) has NOT actually been detected in bats, and it is NOT known to occur in Malaysian bats.
 There is NO EVIDENCE of similar viruses, MERS-like viruses, or SARS-like viruses in Malaysian fruit bats (Family: Pteropodidae; including flying foxes Pteropus spp.).
 Although viruses similar to SARS-CoV-1 and the new SARS-CoV-2 have been detected in insectivorous bats (Rhinolophus spp.) in China, these bats live away from humans, and avoid contact with humans.
 Scientific research has not found evidence the virus that causes SARS jumped directly from bats to humans; civets were actually the vectors of the original SARS outbreak by transmitting the virus to humans due to the conditions found in wildlife markets, farms and restaurants, which breed and sell such live animals and their meat.
 Even when bats are found near humans in houses, villages and urban areas, it’s very rare for humans to catch a virus directly from bats; virus transmission requires direct physical contact such as a bite, scratch, or ingestion of bat bodily fluids.
 Bats carrying viruses in the wild, undisturbed by people, are a minimal threat to human health; humans have a statistically higher chance of catching diseases from domestic animals such as cats and dogs.

 But scientists are saying that SARS-CoV-2 originated in bats?

 So far there is NO EVIDENCE showing that the COVID-19 outbreak in humans was caused by bats.
-Scientists who study viruses and viral diseases (virologists) merely speculated that SARS-CoV-2 could have originated in bats, because the virus’s genome is very similar (96% similarity, less than the similarity between humans and orang-utans) to another coronavirus (RaT13) found in one insectivorous bat species in China, and genome sequencing suggests that bats may be the original ancestral host for the coronavirus family.
+Scientists who study viruses and viral diseases (virologists) merely speculated that SARS-CoV-2 could have originated in bats, because the virus’s genome is very similar (96% similarity, less than the similarity between humans and orang-utans) to another coronavirus (RaTG13) found in one insectivorous bat species in China, and genome sequencing suggests that bats may be the original ancestral host for the coronavirus family.
 However, this does not mean that bats are the direct cause of modern coronavirus infections in humans.
-RaT13 and SARS-CoV-2 are separated by 40-70 years of evolution, and the spike protein in SARS-CoV-2 that allows it to infect humans is more similar to that of a pangolin coronavirus, not the bat coronavirus.
+RaTG13 and SARS-CoV-2 are separated by 40-70 years of evolution, and the spike protein in SARS-CoV-2 that allows it to infect humans is more similar to that of a pangolin coronavirus, not the bat coronavirus.
 While some scientists have hypothesised that SARS-CoV-2 may be a combination of the bat coronavirus with the pangolin coronavirus, this remains a theory, and it’s still possible that other animals might be involved.
 Therefore, the original animal host of SARS-CoV-2 is still UNKNOWN, and many more animals still need to be sampled for such viruses.

 So, it’s important to understand that when scientists use the word “origin” in this context, it refers to a distant evolutionary origin, similar to the statement “Africa is the origin of all humans in the world.”
 It does not necessarily refer to the immediate origin of the exact virus that infected humans in the present day.
-Indeed, so far there have been no cases of live bats in the wild transmitting harmful coronavirus diseases directly to humans.
+Indeed, so far there have been no cases of live bats in the wild transmitting harmful coronavirus diseases directly to humans without physical contact or disturbance from humans.
 Usually, a different animal acts as an intermediate host to actually transmit the virus to humans (e.g. civets, camels).
 And, even in cases where a coronavirus may have jumped from a bat to another animal before infecting humans, it is unknown exactly how far back in time this spillover event occurred.
 It may not have happened recently.

 So what caused the COVID-19 outbreak?